 Botched pothole repairs cause traffic jam on I-10 Thursday

-BATON ROUGE - Failed attempts top patch up a pothole overnight led to an hours-long closure of multiple lanes on I-10 Thursday morning.
+BATON ROUGE - Failed attempts to patch up a pothole overnight led to an hours-long closure of multiple lanes on I-10 Thursday morning.

 POTHOLE PROBLEM: I-10 down to one lane eastbound at College as crews fill pothole, expect HEAVY delays.— Ashley Frugé WBRZ (@ashleywbrz) March 21, 2019